dmbarbour/Sirea/README.md

 Stateful resources are external to the RDP behavior, and access to those resources can be established by multiple dynamic behaviors.
 Orthogonal persistence is a natural consequence of dynamic behaviors and declarative semantics.

+## Modeling Services

+(an agent can construct and share dynamic behaviors via a registry; that dynamic behavior becomes a service)

+## First-Class Frameworks

+(reactive semantics, very nice, no IoC; a framework abstracts as a simple set of RDP behaviors).

 RDP Laws and Properties
 -----------------------

-### RDP Laws and Composition Properties

 The trinity of composition is operators, operands, and properties.
-The operators are universal: can be applied to every operand.
-The operands are closed: the composite is in the set of operands.
-The properties are inductive: can be computed with just knowledge of the operator and the properties of each operand. (*Note:* Properties that are *invariant* over the composition operators are trivially in the set of compositional properties.)
+The operators are uniform: can be applied to every operand.
+The operands are closed: each composite is in the set of operands.
+The properties are inductive: they can be computed with knowledge of the operator and the properties of each operand. (*Note:* Properties that are *invariant* over the composition operators are trivially compositional.)

-.
-The properties are inductive.
-The operators are standard and can be applied to every operand.
-The composite (result of composition) is in the set of operands.
-The properties can be computed just by knowing the operator and the properties of each operand.

-operands are *closed*, the operators finite and universal, and the properties are inductive.

-The set of operands must be *closed*: the result (composite) of every composition is an operand for further composition.
-The properties must be *inductive*: you can reason about properties of the composite just by knowing the operator and the properties of each operand.

-Compositional properties are essential for robust, modular, scalable, reusable code.
-Developers cannot afford to be digging into the implementation of each component each time they need to understand some property of the composite.
-And if we program against the compositional properties, we have much greater freedom to change the implementation of a .

- The set of operands must be closed under t The set of operands must be closed under the operators.
-The laws allow us to reason  with the set of operands being closed under the operati

-* **closure** - the operands can be composed by the operators, and the result is suitable as another operand.
+Composition seems essential for large scale software development.
+Consider:

+* In large systems developers cannot afford to study the definition of every component.
+In open systems, they cannot look even if they wanted to.
+It becomes essential to reason based on the few properties that are easy to compute without knowledge of the definitions, i.e. compositional properties.
+* Developers of large scale systems cannot afford to learn new ontologies for every component they wish to introduce.
+Further, large ontologies become annoying: it easily becomes expensive to add the translation glue between components and subtly heterogeneous data models.
+It is preferable if there are just a few standard operators for introducing components - i.e. composition operators.
+* Large scale software is ultimately about systems and subsystems.
+Systems have no clear edges, not clear bottom, no clear top.
+Every subsystem is another system.
+I.e. systems are closed under composition.

+Reactive Demand Programming was developed while prioritizing compositional properties as a first principle.

+Of course, RDP developers still benefit from knowledge of implementation details.
+And whitebox utilities might still support dependent types, rich logics, contracts and the like (though Sirea doesn't provide any of that).
+But compositional properties will lift much burden from developers, and will enable the whitebox systems to focus more on problem domains and data models, and somewhat less on race conditions or resource management.

+(todo: decide how to format and describe properties listed in System.Behavior, plus duration coupling)

 Idioms and Patterns
 ===================

-RDP is effectful, but is limited to *declarative effects* - by which I mean effects that are (at any given logical instant, i.e. *spatially*) commutative and idempotent, and that hold over a time.
-Declarative effects offer many of the reasoning and refactoring benefits associated with pure code: expressions can easily be rearranged, duplicate expressions can be eliminated, or duplicates can be introduced so overlapping subprograms can be abstracted.

-RDP is not the only paradigm with declarative effects.
-If you are unfamiliar with [Temporal Logic](http://www.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html), [Event Calculus](http://en.wikipedia.org/wiki/Event_calculus), [Synchronous Programming](http://en.wikipedia.org/wiki/Synchronous_programming_language), or [Concurrent constraint programming](http://en.wikipedia.org/wiki/Concurrent_constraint_logic_programming) then I do recommend researching some of those techniques to broaden your horizons.
-The [Berkeley Orders Of Magnitude](http://boom.cs.berkeley.edu/) project is making good use of temporal logic for similar reasons that RDP focuses on declarative effects - for scalability to distributed systems, and to simplify reasoning.

-Due to the prevalence of message-passing concurrency, a common misconception is that concurrency is incompatible with synchronous behaviour.
-But concurrency just means that computations overlap in time in a semantically relevant way - i.e. they interact with each other.
-RDP behaviors interact by influencing and observing shared services and resources, including shared state.

-RDP differs from other declarative effects models in the following aspects:

-* RDP is *continuous* in time, rather than discrete time.
-Sirea models only discrete-varying behaviors, and actually uses a fixpoint representation of time (with nanosecond precision), but treats time as continuous with respect to semantics and logic.
-* RDP is *internally stateless*.
-State is regressed to the edges of the system, to external resources like databases.
-This is an important property for runtime upgrades, live programming, and resilience.
-It also simplifies orthogonal persistence.
-* RDP is uniformly *bidirectional*.
-Observable resources are aware of observers, and may be influenced by them.
-This is useful for robust resource management, e.g. activating services only when they are needed, and deactivating services that are no longer necessary.
-* RDP enforces a *duration coupling* constraint.
-This ensures that behaviors, and effects they control, can be halted.
-This is important for process control and security in distributed systems.
-Unlike mobile computing, it is easy to ensure an RDP application will never escape its human administrators.
-* RDP is *open*.
-An application may be extended at runtime (via dynamic behavior) with access to new services and resources.
-RDP uses a universal time model to ensure behaviors compose properly in open systems.
-Resources and services are external and might be influenced or observed by parties outside local control.
-* RDP is *securable*, via [capability](n.wikipedia.org/wiki/Capability-based_security) patterns.
-Behaviors provide access and authority to specific external resources or services.
-There is no implicit data space like in traditional logic programming.
-[Ambient authority](http://en.wikipedia.org/wiki/Ambient_authority) can be eliminated, and securely emulated with context objects providing behaviors.
+(old material.
+Will move most of this into Resources section, with heavy modifications.)

 Between *declarative effects* and RDP's own unique properties, developers will need new idioms for problems that might have been trivial in imperative code.
 Consider imperative state manipulation: `(x := x + 1)`.
 If we tried to hold this effect over continuous time, over one millisecond say, would it mean we increment once? or a million times for a million nanoseconds? or infinite times?
 A developer would instead need to express an effect of the form `(x := x + 1 with 60ms cooldown)` to account for how an effect applies over time.
 (See the section on _Declarative State Models for RDP_, below.)